 This means an end to security patches and updates.
-Users with fleets of devices equipped with Windows-based OS will have to transition to a new operating system or risk devasting security threats, among various other operating issues.
+Users with fleets of Windows embedded CE 6.0 handheld devices and other equipment with outdated Windows embedded operating systems will have to migrate to a new OS or risk devastating security threats, among various other operating issues.

 Android has emerged as the most viable option, with major rugged mobile device manufacturers introducing Android-based versions of their handheld and tablet systems.

-If your company still has not made the transition, you are not only operating with low-tech, inefficient devices, but you are exposing your entire enterprise to serious security complications.
+If your company still has not made the migration, you are operating with low-tech, inefficient devices.
+Your team is missing out on the latest, and potentially critical, functionality and your OS might not have the compatibility you need for other software.
+But even more importantly, you are exposing your entire enterprise to serious security complications.
 Below are just four of the most common security risks you will face using obsolete operating systems.

 Continuing operations on an obsolete operating system, such as Windows CE, will leave devices vulnerable to inefficiency and security issues.
-Equipped with outdated software, rugged devices will fall short of performance expectations.
-Simple, daily tasks will become more and more difficult and will negatively impact the overall productivity of operations.
+Equipped with outdated software, mobile computers and other rugged devices will fall short of performance expectations.
+Simple, daily tasks will become more and more difficult and will negatively impact the overall productivity of supply chain operations.

 One of the many new threats devices running on outdated operating systems will have to deal with is hackers.
 As Windows-based operating systems’ end of life is common industry knowledge, devices equipped with these legacy systems will be prime targets for hackers everywhere.